utharian-code/Bonepoke/VSL Brief Polite.md

 To break this, we adopt the Master-Practitioner archetype.
 Think of a master chef: they don't explain the molecular chemistry of the Maillard reaction while they’re handing you the steak.
 They just give you the steak.
 The chemistry is why it tastes good, but the eating is the point.
 XVI.
 The Final VSL-12D Handshake (The "Stealth" Version)

-We’ve built the most complex "Can Opener" in the world.
+It's a crazy complex "Can Opener" for getting to the dormat bits of AI.
 Now, let's stop talking about the gears and start opening cans.

     The OS: VSL-12D (Background Running)